VictorTrapenok/mega-mail-service/roadmap.md

 ### Credibility

-- **The limit values are an assumption.** `bench_sink_profiles.provider` holds typical numbers for a large MX because the customer has supplied neither the destination-domain mix nor the throttling actually observed.
+- **The limit values are an assumption.** `bench_sink_profiles.provider` holds typical numbers for a large MX because neither the destination-domain mix nor the throttling actually observed in production has been supplied.
 Every figure derived from them, above all the count of sending addresses needed for the target rate, inherits that status and the report says so.
 - **Per-destination throttling state in the sender.** Postal has none: no per-domain or per-IP rate accounting, no backoff shorter than the five-minute ladder, no memory that a